 You can watch Jeff every weekday morning on News Channel 3 in the Morning.
 He has been an EMMY® Award-winning anchor and reporter with KESQ-TV since June 2000.

 Here in the desert, Jeff has covered everything from the life-changing coronavirus pandemic, earthquakes, sand storms, power outages, floods, to our seasonal wildfires.
 He's also covered a number of presidential visits to the Coachella Valley.
 He remembers covering the deaths and funeral services of President Gerald R. Ford and Bob Hope and was on the air during the first moments of the San Bernardino terror attack in 2015.

 Jeff is originally from Camarillo, California.
 The University of Southern California graduate first worked in television news in Pocatello, Idaho then Green Bay, Wisconsin.
 He covered the devastating Northridge Earthquake in 1994 while working radio news in Santa Barbara.
-He reported on nuclear waste trains, tornadoes and even escaped African Lions in Idaho.
+He later reported on nuclear waste trains, tornadoes, and even escaped African Lions in Idaho.
 He also reported on blizzards in Wisconsin and the Green Bay Packers' 1997 and 1998 Super Bowl Championship seasons.